Treating a Fever Without MedsUpdated: February 20, 2017Healthy Pregnancy, Baby & Child, Natural Remedies

 The “germ” – bacteria or virus causing the child’s distress typically replicates every few minutes and the fever slows this process down.
 Fevers work to slow down the spread and severity of the illness and are your friend in avoiding a secondary infection (usually respiratory illness), a trip to the doctor and a script for antibiotics.

 So treating a fever with meds to bring it down gives free license to the virus or bacteria to spread in an unrestrained manner.
-And don’t panic if your child’s temperature gets to 102-103 F degrees–this is the ideal range for a fever.
+And don’t panic if your child’s temperature gets to 102-103 °F/ 38-39 °C – this is actually the ideal range for a fever.

 When the fever resolved, the illness was over.
 No cough, no rash, sinus congestion, no nothing.
 Just a fever and that’s it.
-I can almost guarantee that if I had forcibly brought the fever down with meds, they would have gotten a secondary illness on top of the fever – probably a cough or sinus congestion and the illness would have morphed from an afternoon of chills and discomfort into a two week ordeal with a trip to the doctor and prescription meds.
+I can almost guarantee that if I had forcibly brought the fever down with meds, they would have gotten a secondary illness on top of the fever.
+Probably a cough or sinus congestion would have quickly appeared morphing from an afternoon of chills and discomfort into a two week ordeal with a trip to the doctor and prescription meds.

 Treating a Fever With No Meds